Music and more from the heart and soul of Sharen Wendy Robertson

 My songs help heal the soul, blanketing our lives and buffering the grieving process for anyone experiencing a loss, but especially grieving parents.
 It's strange to think how utterly removed I was from the sorrow grieving parents endure until I became a grieving parent.
 I've had to learn the hard way how to empathize and relate to the never ending longing which is present in all grieving parents.

-I can honestly say that I have finally created a peaceful life, one which I now share with my cat and mt dog.
+I can honestly say that I have finally created a peaceful life, one which I now share with my 2 cats and my dog.

 Sign up to have access to previews, specials, free downloads, and events.